LoufaSupreme/TopCellar/README.md

  - dynamic searching/filtering of entries and contacts (based on one or multiple inputted search words) and dynamic highlighting of those words in the results

 ## How To Run
-Navigate to the app's root folder "TopCellar" and type python3 manage.py runserver
+Navigate to the app's root folder "TopCellar" and enter python3 manage.py runserver into the terminal.

 ## How it Works
 Django models are outlined in models.py, which describe the main classes of objects in the app.
 Entries, which represent a sales entry input by the user to capture sales activity, can be linked via foreign keys or many-to-many relationships to Customer and Contact models, which represent a company and a person, respectively.
 An Entry can also be linked to a Tag, which is a keyword used to help sort entries.
 Customers are also linked to Tags, as well as Addresses which, predictably, store the addresses of the company.
 Contacts can also be linked to Customers (i.e. their place of work).
 In this way, a sales entry can be connected to tags, customers, contacts and addresses.
 There are also models outlined for User and Profile, but these are not yet fleshed out.